 Tips for Helping Your Baby Start Walking

-A few tips for when your baby does start to take those exciting first steps:
+Here are a few tips for when your baby does start to take those exciting first steps:

 - Babies should learn to walk bare feet.
 Try to resist the urge to put those adorable little shoes on your child.
 They rely on splaying their toes on the floor for balance.

 - Avoid walkers.
-Walkers are very dangerous and have even been discontinued in Canada.
-They allow babies to move very quickly.
-They also give babies access to higher surfaces such as hot burners on the stove, heavy items to pull from a counter, and window cords that are a strangulation hazard.
+Walkers are very dangerous and have even been discontinued in Canada.1 They allow babies to move very quickly.
+They also give babies access to higher surfaces, such as hot burners on the stove, heavy items to pull from a counter, and window cords that are a strangulation hazard.
 Walkers can also cause strain to your baby’s tiny feet, knees, and hips if they are not developmentally prepared to bear their own weight.

 That first step is one of the most exciting moments of parenting!
 Just remember the timing when babies start walking is different for each child.
 They start the journey to that first step as soon as they are born!